By Elisa A. Hurley, PhD, executive director

-By Angela Craig, DVM, lab animal veterinarian and IACUC member at the University of Minnesota
+By Angela Craig, DVM, lab animal veterinarian and institutional animal care and use committee (IACUC) member at the University of Minnesota

 Have you ever had this experience?
 You learn something new, such as an interesting concept or novel word, and suddenly that concept or word comes up repeatedly in a variety of situations over the next few weeks or months.
 Whether it is a coincidence or just your mind recognizing something that is now familiar, it is an interesting phenomenon.

 I’ve recently had this experience with the concept of ‘servant leadership,’ which I was introduced to while participating in a mentorship program for veterinary students.
 Since then, I feel like I have [...]
 Read more